UBC-LFS/dairy-digital-signage/README.md

 ![settings example](/assets/images/settings_example.png)

-Here you can see multiple settings, Name, Update, Folder, and URL.
+Here you can see multiple settings, Name, Update, Folders, and URL.
 Each will be explained in more detail below.

 ### Name
 This is what is displayed in the header of the landing page.